Fighting with type hints – overloaded decorator

 Mypy docs explain the problem quite well

-, so the two overloads may not be distinguishable.
+– an unbound type variable can include None, so the two overloads may not be distinguishable.

 A recommended fix is to swap order of the overloads.
 The swap alone does not help in our case, but when we relax one overload, the following example finally works: